 A Horizon administrator can set this feature so that copy and paste operations are allowed only from the iOS device to a remote desktop or application, or only from a remote desktop or application to the iOS device, or both, or neither.

-The clipboard can accommodate a maximum of 1 MB of data for copy and paste operations.
 If the text and RTF data together use less than maximum clipboard size, the formatted text is pasted.
 Often the RTF data cannot be truncated, so that if the text and formatting use more than the maximum clipboard size amount, the RTF data is discarded, and plain text is pasted.
-If you are unable to paste all of the formatted text you selected in one operation, you might need to copy and paste smaller amounts in each operation.
+If you are unable to paste all the formatted text you selected in one operation, you might need to copy and paste smaller amounts in each operation.

 You might not be able to copy and paste a certain image, even though it does not exceed the clipboard size.
 This problem occurs when Horizon Client converts the image to PNG format and the PNG image exceeds the clipboard size.
 Horizon Client converts all images to PNG format during the copy and paste operation.